 Yeah, 2016 pretty much sucked from beginning to end.
-Between the losses of so many talented people (Bowie, Prince, Ali, Reagan, Fisher, et al…), the election of the Clown-In-Chief, and the death of my dog, on Christmas Eve, no less… well, it’s no secret that I was glad to bid 2016 a not-so-fond farewell.
+Between the losses of so many talented people (Bowie, Prince, Ali, Reagan, Fisher, et al…), the election of the he-who-shall-not-be-named, and the death of my dog, on Christmas Eve, no less… well, it’s no secret that I was glad to bid 2016 a not-so-fond farewell.
 The Good News is that when you find yourself face-first on the pavement, it’s difficult to fall much further.

 It’s no secret that I had been ambivalent about getting a bachelors degree.
 The obvious thing was for me to get a Computer Science degree, but I’ve been working in information technology for so many years that a CS degree would do nothing more than certify what I already know.
 Worse yet, getting a CS degree would have me taking classes about technologies I used every day, and one of my character defects is that, for me, boredom is the kiss of death.

 But cybersecurity… Now that is a subject I have had an interest in for years.
 Better yet, pursuing a cybersecurity degree would mean that learning new things, expanding on what I already know, courtesy of spending the past twenty-odd years in web development.

 I considered and contemplated, did some online research about the program, its requirements, etc. Long story short, when the regularly scheduled call came in from SLU asking me to sign up for classes again, this time I said, “Yes,” and in January 2017, I started working toward a new career path.
 Then things started getting interesting…